 Real Strategy Requires Human Insight

-AI can’t create a quarterly content calendar based on your business goals.
-It doesn’t know your sales funnel, your seasonal promotions, or your customers’ pain points.
+AI can’t create a quarterly content calendar based on your goals.
+It doesn’t know your sales funnel, seasonal promotions, or customer pain points.

 A website manager can ask: